 What is a loop in programming?

-When should I use a for loop?
+When should I use a for loop instead of a while loop?

-The main risk is an infinite loop, which happens when the repetition never stops.
-Other common issues include forgetting to update the control variable and accessing indexes outside the valid range of the data.
+The primary risk is an infinite loop — a situation where the loop never stops because its condition always evaluates to true.
+Other common mistakes include forgetting to update the control variable inside a while loop and accessing indices outside the bounds of an array or list.

 Conclusion